Bayesian Multi-line Intensity Mapping: Discussion

-Similarly, we can also estimate the sensitivity if apply our algorithm to the SPHEREx all-sky survey instead of in deep fields.
-The SPHEREx all-sky noise variance is about 50 times higher than the deep field (Figure~\ref{F:spherex_R_noise}), which is denoted by dashed vertical lines in Figure~\ref{F:noise_scaling}.
+Similarly, we can also estimate the sensitivity if we apply our algorithm to the SPHEREx all-sky survey instead of in deep fields.
+The SPHEREx all-sky noise variance is about 50 times higher than the deep field (Figure~\ref{F:spherex_R_noise}), which is denoted by the dashed vertical lines in Figure~\ref{F:noise_scaling}.
 While the curves in Figure~\ref{F:noise_scaling} indicate low sensitivity at this noise level, we note that we will have access to a much larger sky coverage in the all-sky survey.
-Fisher information on parameters is proportional to the number of available modes and thus the sky coverage.
-Assuming the SPHEREx all-sky coverage of $f_{\rm sky}^{\rm SPHEREx-all} \approx 75\%$, we get a factor of $\sim150$ more sky coverage than the deep field ($f_{\rm sky}=0.48\%$), and thus a $\sim12$ times boost of the signal-to-noise ratio, indicated as the colored crosses in Figure~\ref{F:noise_scaling}.
-We find that at $z=1$, the all-sky and deep-field sensitivity is similar, while for higher redshift at $z=3$, the deep-field will perform better than the all-sky survey as the higher-redshift line signals are fainter and thus more susceptible to the noise fluctuations.
+Fisher information on the parameters is proportional to the number of available modes and thus the sky coverage.
+Assuming SPHEREx all-sky coverage of $f_{\rm sky}^{\rm SPHEREx-all} \approx 75\%$, we get a factor of $\sim150$ more sky coverage than the deep field ($f_{\rm sky}=0.48\%$), and thus a $\sim12$ times boost of the S/N, indicated as the colored crosses in Figure~\ref{F:noise_scaling}.
+We find that at $z=1$, the all-sky and deep-field sensitivity is similar, while for higher redshift, at $z=3$, the deep field will perform better than the all-sky survey, as the higher-redshift line signals are fainter and thus more susceptible to the noise fluctuations.

-We emphasize that we cannot achieve infinite sensitivity to the line signal even in the absence of instrument noise (plus symbols in Figure~\ref{F:noise_scaling}).
+We emphasize that we cannot achieve infinite sensitivity to the line signal, even in the absence of instrument noise (the plus symbols in Figure~\ref{F:noise_scaling}).
 This fundamental sensitivity limit is due to the nature of the line confusion in the data.
-In the spectral-angular space, emission from different lines is mixed together, and hence acts as ``line noise'' to each other.
+In the spectral--angular space, emission from different lines is mixed together, and hence acts as ``line noise'' for each other.